arakis/multi-ssh/README.md

 # ssh-key = /home/user/.ssh/deploy_key
 # synchronize-panes = true # Use true/yes/1 or false/no/0
 # layout = window          # Use 'pane' or 'window'
+# initial-workdir = /srv/app # Change to this dir on remote hosts

 # Alternatively, you can explicitly use the [servers] header:
 # [servers]